equinix/terraform-equinix-metal-distributed-minio/README.md

 lsblk -d -o name,size,model,rota
 ```

 Specifying multiple drives is also an option when you are using the same server type with slightly revised drive models.
-To specify multiple drive models for Minio to use, you can pass: `DRIVE_MODEL_1\|DRIVE_MODEL_2` where each model name is separated by \|.
+To specify multiple drive models for Minio to use, you can pass: `DRIVE_MODEL_1\|DRIVE_MODEL_2` where each drive model name is separated by `\|`.
 For example:

 ```
 DRIVE_MODEL="HGST_HUS728T8TAL\|Micron_5200_MTFD"